 After lining the hole with sand, felt liner and

 waterproof liner the time came to fill with water!

 Just about full now...

-The fun task starts of laying the black
+The fun task starts of laying the black pebbles around the edge

 The far side of the pond is covered by large slate scree which looks really nice when wet.